 Structure and Fees in the Sixth Form

 Students are assessed for English language ability during the admissions procedure and the level of support required is evaluated and agreed.
-However, the School reserves the right to increase the level of EAL support when students are re-assessed or if they are under- performing.
-In addition, all Year 13 A Level students (who do not have a recognised English qualification) are required to take the preparation course for the Cambridge IELTS (International English Language Testing Sdeemed necessary.
-The fystem) exam, so as to safeguard entry to British universities (a score of Level 6.5 or above is required by most UK universities).
+However, the School reserves the right to increase the level of EAL support when students are re-assessed or if they are under-performing.
+In addition, all Year 13 A Level students (who do not have a recognised English qualification) are required to take the preparation course for the Cambridge IELTS (International English Language Testing System) exam where deemed necessary, so as to safeguard entry to British universities (a score of Level 6.5 or above is required by most UK universities).

 In Year 12, students enrol for the advanced EAL course, receiving timetabled lessons over the academic year which cover intensive grammar, advanced writing skills, academic reading skills and communication.
 The focus is on strengthening ability and confidence, consolidating knowledge and addressing any weak areas highlighted in assessments.
 It is unusual for students to continue group EAL lessons in Year 13 but the department makes provision for such support.
 The fees for EAL in Years 12 and 13 include all materials required for the course.